 The idea behind phenomenon-based learning is to bring learning and teaching closer to actual practice, rather than focusing on single, disconnected subjects that do not relate to everyday life or to each other, at all.
 Phenomenon-based learning improves for example effectiveness, problem-solving skills, and interaction between learners.
 It makes learning more motivating and encourages learners to creative thinking.
 Case Riveria is a great example of enhancing learning results with phenomenon-based learning among Riveria students.

-In spring 2015 we delivered to Riveria Valamis - Learning Experience Platform, which is a social learning environment that supports phenomenon-based learning.
+In spring 2015 we delivered to Riveria Valamis, which is a Learning Experience Platform that supports phenomenon-based learning.
 In fall 2015, Valamis was officially launched for Riveria students, which enabled learning via phenomena instead of traditional online learning.
 In the renewed pedagogical model special attention was paid to technical functionalities as well as the content presentation and visual learning experience.

 Four remarkable improvements in study results over one year